Riff Raff (album)

-Riff Raff is a 1984 album by Welsh rock musician Dave Edmunds.
+Riff Raff is a 1984 album by the Welsh rock musician Dave Edmunds.
 The album was his third release for Arista Records (in the UK) and Columbia Records (in the US), following 1983's Information.

+Overview

 Riff Raff continued Edmunds' collaboration with Electric Light Orchestra frontman Jeff Lynne; Lynne produced six tracks on the albums, and wrote three of the songs.

+The majority of the tracks on Riff Raff are originals by Lynne, Edmunds, and band member John David.
+The most notable cover is the aforementioned "Something About You", originally a top-20 hit for the Four Tops in 1965.
+Edmunds also covered the Paul Brady-penned "Steel Claw" which was originally recorded, with a tighter, more frenetic hard rock arrangement, by Tina Turner for her multi-platinum comeback effort, Private Dancer, released just four months prior.

+Reception

-However, compared to the pair's success with Information (which hit #51 on the Billboard 200 album chart and spawned a top-40 single in "Slipping Away"), Riff Raff was a commercial flop.
+Compared to the Edmund's success with Information (which hit #51 on the Billboard 200 album chart and spawned a top-40 single in "Slipping Away"), Riff Raff was a commercial flop.
 The album made it to only #140.

 "Something About You" failed to crack the Billboard Hot 100 (although it did hit #16 on the Mainstream Rock Tracks chart).

 Riff Raff was the last time Edmunds and Lynne would collaborate on record.
-Edmunds wouldn't make another studio album for six years (although he would release a live album in the interim).
+Edmunds wouldn't make another studio album for five years (although he would release a live album in the interim).

-The majority of the tracks on Riff Raff are originals by Lynne, Edmunds, and band member John David.
-The most notable cover is the aforementioned "Something About You", originally a top-20 hit for the Four Tops in 1965.